Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 Benefits of Mastering Pointers and Arrays

-• Array processing becomes faster and more efficient (pointer arithmetic can be slightly faster than indexing in some cases)
+• Array processing becomes faster and more efficient (pointer arithmetic can be slightly faster than indices in some cases)

-• When passing an array to a function, only the address of the first element is passed, not the actual array, so knowledge of pointers is essential
+• When passing arrays to functions, only the starting address is passed, not the actual array, so knowledge of pointers is essential

 5. Functions and Pointers

-In C, passing variables to functions uses pass-by-value (call by value) by default.
-Therefore, modifying an argument inside a function does not affect the original variable.
-However, using pointers allows a function to directly manipulate the original variable’s value.
-This chapter explains the relationship between functions and pointers, how to rewrite values, the basics of function pointers, and how to use pointers in functions.
+This chapter explains the relationship between functions and pointers, how to modify values, the basics of function pointers, and other ways to use pointers in functions.

-First, if you want to change a variable’s value from within a function, you need to use a pointer.
+First, if you want to change the value of a variable from inside a function, you need to use a pointer.

 void update(int x) {